Izenda7Series/docs-html/_sources/dev/ref_iadhocextension.rst.txt

    * - Load Custom Data Format
      - `LoadCustomDataFormat`_
      - Adds custom data formats for specified data types
+   * - WebUrlResolver
+     - `IWebUrlResolver`_
+     - Allow overriding the DefaultWebUrlResolver and customizing the way the application generates the Front End URL.

 The companion wrapper class **DefaultAdHocExtension** in  Izenda.BI.Framework.CustomConfiguration should be used as the base class for customization.